h2o/h2o/deps/mruby/doc/guides/compile.md

 This configuration defines a cross compile build called 'Minimal' which is using the GCC and compiles for the host machine.
-It also disables all usages of stdio and doesn't compile any binaries (i.e. mrbc).
+It also disables all usages of stdio and doesn't compile any binaries (e.g. mrbc).

 ## Test Environment

 mruby's build process includes a test environment.
-In case you start the testing of mruby, a native binary called ```mrbtest``` will be generated and executed.
+In case you start the testing of mruby, a native binary called `mrbtest` will be generated and executed.
 This binary contains all test cases which are defined under *test/t*.
 In case of a cross-compilation an additional cross-compiled *mrbtest* binary is generated.
 You can copy this binary and run on your target system.